 There were also developments in logging equipment.
 Rail access continued to increase to more remote regions of Pennsylvania's forests.
 Related industries continued to grow and develop including tanneries, stave, kindling, resin, chemical, furniture, veneer factories and paper mills.
+The need for wood continued to thrive.
+In some regions second growth would begin to be harvested.

-20 Ibid., 184-197
+25 Ibid., 184-197